 |Mr P McCarthy||Lead Practitioner & Chaplaincy Coordinator

 |Ms C Beards||KS5 Coordinator

-As such, the teaching of RE is at the very heart of our mission and vision within Catholic education.
+As such, the teaching of Theology is at the very heart of our mission and vision within Catholic education.

 - To present engagingly a comprehensive content which is the basis of knowledge and understanding of the Catholic faith;

 - To enable pupils to deepen their religious and theological understanding and be able to communicate this effectively;